-Buying a new garage door isn’t necessarily for everyone.
+However, buying a new garage door isn’t necessarily for everyone.
 It’s not cheap.
-Estimate about $3K for a quality door once you factor installation costs.
+Estimate about $3K for a quality door once you factor in installation costs.
 Even if you do it yourself, you’re still going to be in the two-thousand dollar range.

 That’s a lot of money.

 It’s never a good idea to buy a used garage door.
 Still, I wanted to see if there were other options.

 Several companies make garage door insulation kits, which are basically pre-cut sections of foam insulation that slide into channels on your existing door.
 There are also reflective foil wrappings, called radiant barriers, that promise to do the same thing.

 Obviously, a $100 garage door insulation kit isn’t as effective as a $3000 insulated garage door.

 But is it good enough for most people?

 To help answer that, I’ve compiled a list of the best garage door insulation kits for every budget.
 One of these will help make your garage more comfortable, no matter what the outside weather.

 The Best Garage Door Insulation Kit